RedHatPride/open-source-transition-resources/README.md

 ## Any Suggestions or Questions?

 Please submit an [issue](https://github.com/AshtonDavis/open-source-transition-resources/issues) to this project.
+Any issues will be picked up and integrated into the guide.
+If you would like to contribute more directly, check out our guide on how to https://github.com/AshtonDavis/open-source-transition-resources/blob/main/transition-resources/content/topics/contributing.adoc[contribute].

 ## Directory Structure